DeMONLab-BioFINDER/SuperResolutionMalo/README.md

 ## Contributor

 Ruizhen Shen
-Multi-view super-resolution extension developed as part of the Master's thesis project.
+Developed the multi-view super-resolution framework for the Master's thesis project, building on the original super-resolution framework developed by Malo Gicquel.